Oliver Typewriter Company, Chicago, 1896 – serial no.5884

-The Oliver was an early typewriter to give visible writing.
-This is achieved by having the type bars swing down to the top of platen from the two type bar towers.
-Oliver typewriters were solidly built and typed smoothly.
+The Oliver was one of the earliest typewriters to offer visible writing, achieved by having the typebars swing down onto the top of the platen from two distinct typebar towers.
+Oliver typewriters were known for their solid construction and smooth typing action.

-The Oliver 1 is all nickel plated with lifting handles on the sides that are flat or flush to the table.
-The Oliver 2 pictured here is an early model 2, being similar in mechanical design to the model 1 and in maintaining the nickel plated finish on the frame.
+The Oliver 1 is entirely nickel-plated and features side lifting handles that lie flat or flush with the table.
+The Oliver 2 shown here is an early example, mechanically similar to the Model 1 and retaining the nickel-plated frame.

 This typewriter originally sold for $95.00.